plewis/plewis.github.io/phylogenetics/mrbayes.md

 > :thinking: Which value in the parameter column had the largest effective sample size (ESS)?
 {% comment %}
-TL
+alpha (for me, but your results may vary)
 {% endcomment %}

 > :thinking: Would you conclude from the ESS column that a longer run is necessary?
 {% comment %}
-yes, I found that only 2 parameters have ESS values greater than 100
+yes, I found that none of the parameters have ESS values greater than 100
 {% endcomment %}

 ## The sumt command

 Now type the command <tt>sumt</tt>.
 This will summarize the trees that have been saved in the file _algaemb.nex.t_.

 The output of this command includes a bipartition (split) table, showing posterior probabilities for every split found in any tree sampled during the run.
-After the bipartition table is shown a majority-rule consensus tree (labeled Clade credibility values) containing all splits that had posterior probability 0.5 or above.
+After the bipartition table is shown a majority-rule consensus tree (labeled "Clade credibility values") containing all splits that had posterior probability 0.5 or above.

 If you chose to save branch lengths (and we did), MrBayes shows a second tree (labeled Phylogram) in which each branch is displayed in such a way that branch lengths are proportional to their posterior mean.
 MrBayes keeps a running sum of the branch lengths for particular splits it finds in trees as it reads the file _algaemb.nex.t_.
 Before displaying this tree, it divides the sum for each split by the total number of times it encountered the split to get a simple average branch length for each split.
 It then draws the tree so that branch lengths are proportional to these mean branch lengths.

 Finally, the last thing the <tt>sumt</tt> command does is tell you how many tree topologies are in credible sets of various sizes.
-For example, in my run, it said that the 99% credible set contained 16 trees.
+For example, in my run, it said that the 99% credible set contained 14 trees.
 What does this tell us?
 MrBayes orders tree topologies from most frequent to least frequent (where frequency refers to the number of times they appear in _algaemb.nex.t_).
 To construct the 99% credible set of trees, it begins by adding the most frequent tree to the set.
 If that tree accounts for 99% or more of the posterior probability (i.e. at least 99% of all the trees in the _algaemb.nex.t_ file have this topology), then MrBayes would say that the 99% credible set contains 1 tree.
 If the most frequent tree topology was not that frequent, then MrBayes would add the next most frequent tree topology to the set.
 If the combined posterior probability of both trees was at least 0.99, it would say that the 99% credible set contains 2 trees.
-In our case, it had to add the top 16 trees to get the total posterior probability up to 99%.
+In my case, it had to add the top 14 trees to get the total posterior probability up to 99%.

+Note that the credible set sizes may be different for your run because we did not specify a pseudorandom number seed and thus all our runs will differ from each other.

 Type <tt>quit</tt> (or just <tt>q</tt>), to quit MrBayes now.